2.06 | 01.05.18

 The exhibit was surprising in many ways—for the power of its storytelling, for the way the story itself responded to visitors' actions, and especially for the realism of the VR avatars.

 Thanks to advances in 3D scanning technology and computer graphics, we've moved well beyond the "uncanny valley"—the realm where computer simulations of humans are only good enough to be creepy—into exciting new territory where all reminders of the medium's artificiality fall away.
 VR's much-vaunted power as an "empathy machine" can now be used to explore complex issues and to tell deeply human stories.

 But as we've learned from the epidemic of fake news and hate-mongering on social media, every new medium can be misused.
 VR "is an empathy machine, but it's also a propaganda machine," Ben Khelifa says.
 The episode builds toward an argument that to cope with VR's spread, we'll need to devise new kinds of media literacy.

+The episode grew out of a piece I wrote for the January 2018 issue of MIT Technology Review magazine.
+It was a review of a groundbreaking virtual-reality exhibit featured by the MIT Museum in Cambridge, MA, from October to December of 2017.
 In the episode, you'll go inside the exhibit itself, to get a taste of why it was so powerful and thought-provoking.
 And you'll meet Ben Khelifa, as well as MIT Museum director John Durant and a professor of digital media and artificial intelligence at MIT named Fox Harrell, who collaborated with Ben Khelifa on the interactive aspects of the exhibit.

 Photo of Jean de Dieu by Karim Ben Khelifa.
 Photos and sound files used by permission of the MIT Museum.